diegoado/DiscoveryTripAPI/README.md

 #### **Delete a Attraction**

-Removes a attraction present in the application based on your ID.
+Removes an attraction present in the application based on your ID.

 * **URL**